Nervous system diseases

 Multiple sclerosis (MS)

-MS is a chronic disease that affects the central nervous system.
+Multiple sclerosis (MS) is a chronic disease affecting the central nervous system.
 Learn about the types of MS and how the symptoms can be managed.

 Neurofibromatosis